 A hearing aid can help amplify sounds and allow people with hearing loss to follow conversations.

-Most prescription hearing aids are ultra-expensive and aren’t fully covered by medical insurance.
+Most prescription hearing aids can cost anywhere from $900 to $6,000 or more, and they aren’t fully covered by medical insurance.

-Lively is a company that provides direct-access prescription quality hearing aids online.
-Their pricing is more affordable compared to similar devices on the market.
+Lively, now known as Jabra Enhance, is a company that provides direct-access prescription-quality hearing aids online.
+The company’s pricing is more affordable compared with similar devices on the market.

-Lively hearing aids are low cost, FDA-approved hearing aids that are available for purchase online.
-While Lively itself is relatively new to the online hearing aid market, its hearing aids are produced by a decades-old hearing aid manufacturer with a solid reputation called Resound.
+While the Jabra brand is relatively new to the online hearing aid market, its hearing aids are produced by a decades-old hearing aid manufacturer with a solid reputation called ReSound.

-The hearing aids aren’t suitable for everyone with hearing loss.
-However, taking Lively’s at-home hearing test and consulting with their audiologists can help you determine if they’re a good fit for your needs.
+Hearing aids aren’t suitable for everyone with hearing loss.
+However, taking Jabra’s at-home hearing test and consulting with their audiologists can help you determine if they’re a good fit for your needs.
 The hearing aids are best for those with mild or moderate hearing loss.

-The company recommends getting an in-person exam before shopping.
+The company recommends getting an in-person exam before purchasing hearing aids.
 This can rule out potential underlying medical causes for hearing loss.
 An exam can also determine whether a hearing aid will help you, since a hearing aid won’t benefit all people with hearing loss.

-Both are behind-the-ear (BTE) hearing aids and Bluetooth enabled, so you can control them via the companion Apple or Android app.
+All models are receiver-in-canal (RIC) hearing aids that have a component that sits behind the ear (BTE).
+They’re also all Bluetooth enabled, so you can control them via the companion iOS or Android app.